z1mbu/z1mbu/README.md

 - 👋 Hi, I’m @z1mbu
 - 👀 I’m interested in a multitude of things.
-- 🌱 I’m currently learning cyber scurity.
+- 🌱 I’m currently deepening my cyber scurity expertize.
 - 💞️ I’m looking to collaborate on making the internet a safer & better place.
 - 📫 How to reach me hello@sp-enterprises.fi